quixio/quix-samples/python/sources/starter-source/README.md

 # Starter data source

-[This project](https://github.com/quixio/quix-samples/tree/main/python/sources/sdf-data-source) streams data from hardcoded CSV data into a topic.
+[This project](https://github.com/quixio/quix-samples/tree/main/python/sources/starter-source) streams data from hardcoded data into a topic.

 The sample is a demonstration of how you can publish data into Quix.